inventhouse/bettergit/README.md

 ### Advantages:
 - One command with no arguments for most of this workflow
 - Efficient re-use of command history
-- Doesn't spawn a whole editor for a brief message
+- Doesn't spawn a whole editor for a brief message, but still allows that choice after considering your changes
 - Shows and tells you what it's going to do
 - Automates the boring parts without taking away control